 - Now, type the name of the project on the search tab in question

 - When you get the report, download the report and get the RERA project details, such as the locality, possession completion date, etc.

-What Are The Steps To Check If An Agent/Broker Is Registered With RERA Karnataka?
+RERA Karnataka: Steps to Check If An Agent/Broker is Registered

 - Visit the RERA Karnataka website

 - Now, select the “Agent” option from the main menu

 - Next, you’ll be redirected to the “List of All Agents” and “List of Approved Agents”

 - In the search tab, type in the “Agent Name”

 - Once you get the required name, download the file and get the RERA project details.